 60. Confidence in

 - She has enough confidence in her result.

-- They had the confidence in doing the task.
+- They had the confidence to do the task in the field position.

-- Mr Ariel is confident in obeying his duty properly.
+- Mr. Ariel is confident in obeying his duty correctly.

 61. Congratulate on

 - Mr. Dubbi congratulates on his son’s success.

 - My father congratulates me on my final result.

 - The officer congratulates his workers on fulfilling the target.